-SUNY Cortland is a great place for undergraduate students to participate in real research.
+SUNY Cortland is a great place for you as an undergraduate student to participate in research.
 Research can take on many forms and varies greatly from discipline to discipline.
-Some research projects stem from a student's own interest in a particular topic that he or she wishes to study in more detail.
+Some research projects stem from a student's own interest in a particular topic that they wish to study in more detail.
 Other students become involved in ongoing faculty research.

-Undergraduate research is a great way to develop skills in independent critical thinking, creativity, problem solving, allow you to acquire knowledge in an academic field that transcends classroom study and provides hands-on experience to help you clarify academic and career interests and goals.
+Undergraduate research is a great way to develop your independent critical thinking, creativity, and problem solving skills.
+You will have the opportunity to acquire knowledge in an academic field that transcends classroom study and provides hands-on experience to help you clarify academic and career interests and goals.

 Most undergraduate research involves faculty mentorship.
 Faculty generally view their mentoring of undergraduates as a deeply satisfying form of teaching, although one that can require a major commitment of time and resources.
 Some are energized by the enthusiasm and fresh perspective that undergraduate can bring.
 Others feel the responsibility to “give back”, and honor the faculty who mentored them by helping the next generation.

 The way YOU will choose to get started in undergraduate research is up to you—there are many “right answers”.
 Here are some ideas:

 Almost all departments offer courses in which students can engage in independent research.
 Many of these courses are listed with the 399 or 499 course numbers.
 You should review the college catalog to obtain course descriptions and specifics about any prerequisites for these courses, since each department is responsible for their own course offerings.
 Talk to a faculty or department chair about this option.